guilhermetheis/nba-uncoventinoal-stat/README.md

-# nba-uncoventinoal-stat
+# Nba Unconventional Stat

-Script made to find some weird nba stats
+This project aims to create a few "weird" nba stats.
+The first